Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/getting_started.rst

 Build the dynamic library
 ############################

-In order to build **libgraphL3.so**, please follow the following steps:
+To build **libgraphL3.so**, follow the following steps:

 .. code-block:: sh

 	cd xf_graph/L3/lib
 	./build_so.sh --target sw_emu/hw_emu/hw

 Choose the target type and run the script.
-After the build is complete, **libgraphL3.so** should be available in *Vitis_Libraries/graph/L3/lib*
+After the build is complete, **libgraphL3.so** should be available in *Vitis_Libraries/graph/L3/lib*.

 Run the testcases
 ############################

 There are many testcases provided for L3 APIs.
-In order to run testacses, please follow the following steps:
+To run testacses, follow the following steps:

 .. code-block:: sh